 1. This information is required in the study of diffusion of atmospheric pollution, the transmission of electromagnetic signals, the relation between free-air variables and boundary-layer variables, severe storms, cloud physics, convective dynamics, etc.

-2. The required accuracy and height intervals of measurements of several variables depend upon the nature of the problems under study.
+2.

 3. Some of the vertical and horizontal sounding systems which could be applied to specific problems for limited periods in a variety of locations are described in the Guide to the Global Observing System.